bdjeffyp/ra-guides/psx/final-fantasy-vii/guide.md

 **MP x2 fight**: Cloud is the only participant and earns 32 XP, reaching level 7.
 Enough said about that fight.

 After the fight, the knocked out guards have potions that will be useful for healing.
 There is a Phoenix Down off the beaten path if you want, but it may not be necessary.
-Save before the boss fight.
+Consider putting Barret in the back row.
+Save before the boss fight (1/14).
 Consider setting up for the escape encounter plan as you did for **The Great Escape** achievement to reduce the number of fights you have to run from and potential damage sustained/death.

 **Guard Scorpion (800 HP)**: As a reminder, you can press Select+R1 to bring up the boss' HP and it'll count down as you deal damage to it.
 Cloud uses Bolt and Barret attacks.
 My route is to have Barret survive so when Guard Scorpion raises it's tail attack it with Cloud while Barret defends so Cloud takes a bunch of damage.
 When HP get's low, let Cloud die or take him out yourself and then finish the job with Barret's low damage output.
 You shouldn't need to heal during the fight (and it'll consume potions) so if things go south, consider resetting and trying again.

 Run from the encounters.
-When getting cornered by the guards, make sure to say "Later", otherwise you'll have to reset (the fights are unrunnable).
+When getting cornered by the guards, make sure to say "Later" (second option), otherwise you'll have to reset (the fights are unrunnable).

 ##### Sector 7/Reactor 5 Bombing Mission